Joystream/joystream-content-system/schemas/general/data-directory-object.md

   // Id of data-directory-object class "newProperties": [
     {
-      "name": "Object",
+      "name": "ContentId",
-      "description": "Object in the data directory",
+      "description": "ContentId of object in the data directory", "type": "Text",
-      "type": "Text",
       "required": true,
       "maxTextLength": 68